 UPDATE: This post originally ran on September 19, 2013, but the recent onset of winter has had us really craving a delicious toddy… and these are perfect to make for any guests that may be staying with you for the holidays!

 Every so often it’s nice to spend the afternoon relaxing with friends, unwinding with a delicious glass of wine or beer.
-But when fall hits and the weather drops, I always find myself wanting something warm – and a hot toddy does just the trick.
-This cold-weather beverage is served hot and is bursting with the flavorful spices that come hand-in-hand with autumn.
+But when the weather starts to drop, I always find myself wanting something warm – and a hot toddy does just the trick.
+This cold-weather beverage is served hot and is bursting with the flavorful spices that come hand-in-hand with the season.
 Today I have not one but three hot toddy recipes: one classic, one non-alcoholic, and one a bit on the unique side – all equally delicious.

 1. The Perfect Hot Toddy